Mikuru Asakura: Rizin Fighting Federation

+Title shot

-After going 7-0 in the promotion and increasing in popularity, Rizin setup a title match for the inaugural Featherweight title between Asakura and reigning Shooto Featherweight Champion, Yutaka Saito at Rizin 25.
+After going 7–0 in the promotion and increasing in popularity, Rizin set up a title match for the inaugural Featherweight title between Asakura and reigning Shooto Featherweight Champion, Yutaka Saito at Rizin 25 on November 21, 2020.
 Asakura lost via unanimous decision in his 3rd main event bout.

 Despite having suffered his first loss, Asakura quickly turned around and fought at the annual NYE show at Rizin 26.
 He faced Satoshi Yamasu, and won by TKO in the first round, after landing his patented head kick, and following up with punches.

 Mikuru faced Kleber Koike Erbst at Rizin 28.
 He lost the bout after being choked unconscious via triangle choke.

+Winning streak and return to title contention

-Mikuru faced Kyohei Hagiwara on October 10, 2021 at Rizin Landmark Vol.1.
+Mikuru faced Kyohei Hagiwara on October 10, 2021, at Rizin Landmark Vol.1.
 He won the bout via unanimous decision.

 Asakura rematched Yutaka Saito at Rizin 33 - Saitama on December 31, 2021.
 He won the bout via unanimous decision.

+Mikuru faced the former Rizin FF Featherweight champion Juntaro Ushiku at Rizin Landmark 5 on April 29, 2023.
+He won the fight by unanimous decision.

+Second title shot

+Asakura next faced Vugar Karamov for the vacant Rizin Featherweight Championship at Bellator MMA x Rizin 2 on July 30, 2023.
+He lost the fight via a rear-naked choke submission in the first round.

 Boxing

 Asakura vs Mayweather

-On June 13, 2022 Asakura announced he would be competing in a boxing exhibition bout against former world champion and boxing hall of famer, Floyd Mayweather.
-The fight would be at the Rizin event scheduled on September 25, 2022 at the Saitama Super Arena.
-Asakura lost the bout by 2nd round TKO.
+On June 13, 2022, Asakura announced he would be competing in a boxing exhibition bout against former world champion and boxing hall of famer, Floyd Mayweather.
+The fight would be at the Rizin event scheduled on September 25, 2022, at the Saitama Super Arena.
+Asakura lost the bout by 2nd-round TKO.